 German cheese cake is especially popular in the Southern part of Germany and is made with and without fruit.
 The German cheese cake is made with quark instead of cream cheese.

 Probably the most famous German cake is the Black Forest Cake.
-The special ingredient of this decadent delicious cake is the German Kirsch Schnapps which gives the cake it´s unique flavor.
+The special ingredient of this decadent delicious cake is the German Kirsch Schnapps (German cherry brandy) which gives the cake it´s unique flavor.

 If you know a German Oma, I am sure you tried German plum cake with a sweet topping of buttery streusel.
-Served with some heavy whipping cream, this cake represents good old-world comfort food.
+Served with a generous dollop of whipped cream, this cake represents good old-world comfort food.